warunkash/Development_FullStackTestVarun/README.md

 Great that you're interested in this exercise!
 Thanks a lot for making it.
 The exercise exists of a few assignments.
 They are related to the SkyGeo way of working.
 Good luck and we are looking forward to hearing from you soon!

-To complete these assignments you need to clone this repo.
-When you're done you can push your changes to this repository but a **new branch.**
+To complete these assignments you need to fork this repo.
+When you're done you can push your changes to your own repo.

 ## Assignment 1: Build a REST API with Django